diggerhq/terraform-aws-bastion-host/README.md

 Features:
 * Allow access from specific CIDRs (Default is `0.0.0.0/0`)
+* any manual changes to security group ingress rules are being ignored

 ## Requirements
 Terraform >=0.12 required.
 You can use release [v0.3.1](https://github.com/jetbrains-infra/terraform-aws-bastion-host/releases/tag/v0.3.1) for older versions